florenceasitwas/site/_sources/paatz-smn.md

 perhaps after a design by Spinello Aretino (271).

 Left-hand scroll wall, 18th-century cupboards, allegedly by Guerrin Veneziani (cf. note 265).
-Above it, on the right, panel painting, Crucifixion, surrounded by virtues and vices after the vision of St. Anselmus, by Giorgio Vasari, 1566 (272).
+Above it, on the right, panel painting, *Crucifixion*, surrounded by virtues and vices after the vision of St. Anselmus, by Giorgio Vasari, 1566 (272).
 Next to it a stained glass window from the 18th century – Altar painting (canvas).
 Sermon of St. Vincent Ferrer, by Per Dandini, around 1700 (273)